gabri17/Project-SPE/README.md

 Powered by @me and @Sano.

 # Setup
-Need to install directory for datasets CSV and put in /datasets
+Need to install directory for datasets in CSV format from here: https://unsw-my.sharepoint.com/:f:/g/personal/z5025758_ad_unsw_edu_au/EnuQZZn3XuNBjgfcUu4DIVMBLCHyoLHqOswirpOQifr1ag?e=gKWkLS.

+Then it must inserted in a /datasets directory inside the repository.